+Our positive ethos is underpinned by our six CREDIT Values: Creativity, Respect, Excellence, Determination, Independence and Teamwork.
+Weconsider these to be integral to our students' success and wellbeing.
 Alongside a commitment to focusing on academic study, students are expected and encouraged to become fully involved in the life of the College.
-We have an active Student Leadership Team, consisting of Head Students, their deputies and student leaders.
+We have an active Student Leadership Team, consisting of HeadStudents, their deputies and student leaders.
 A wealth of opportunities exist to be part of a wide range of extra-curricular activities, including dance, debating, drama, music, sport and travel.

 Our personalised approach and rich curricular and extra-curricular offer make Richmond a supportive and very positive place to learn.
-We really hope you choose to study with us and look forward to welcoming you to the Sixth Form.
+We reallyhope you choose to study with us and look forward to welcoming you to the Sixth Form.

-As a College, our vision statement Being the best we can be drives all that we do.
-Its beauty is in its simplicity and it can be applied to everyone involved with the College across a wide range of situations.
-Underpinning our vision statement, we have a set of six core CREDIT Values that we live by and aim to develop in all our students, staff and other stakeholders.
-We know that such values are highly regarded in the world of work and in society as a whole.
-We strive to ensure our students are supported to demonstrate these values so that they can be positive and successful contributors at a local, national and international level.
-These CREDIT Values are:
+As a College, our vision statement 'Striving for Excellence' drives all that we do.
+Its beauty is in its simplicity, and it can be applied to everyoneinvolved with the College across a wide range of situations.
+Underpinning our vision statement, our six core CREDIT Values are what we live byand aim to develop in all our students, staff and other stakeholders.
+We know that such values are highly regarded in the world of work and insociety as a whole.
+We strive to ensure our students are supported to demonstrate these values so that they can be positive and successfulcontributors at a local, national and international level.